-While at college, you’ll be exposed to some impressive people who have brilliant academic minds and strong work ethic.
+While at college, you’ll be exposed to some impressive people who have brilliant academic minds and strong work ethics.
 That’s right, I’m talking about your professors.

 If there’s a topic that particularly interests you, muster your courage and reach out to the professor who is an expert in the field.
 Teachers love to share their passion, so you shouldn’t be afraid to ask them questions.
 They will appreciate your interest and give you plenty of extra information.